syncfusion/ej2-angular-docs/src/schedule/schedule/module-injection.md

 })
 ```

-> If a Scheduler `currentView` is set to any one of the available views without injecting that respective view module, then a script error will occur and the Scheduler will not render.
+**Note:** If a Scheduler `currentView` is set to any one of the available views without injecting that respective view module, then a script error will occur and the Scheduler will not render.

+> You can refer to our [Angular Scheduler](https://www.syncfusion.com/angular-ui-components/angular-scheduler) feature tour page for its groundbreaking feature representations.
+You can also explore our [Angular Scheduler example](https://ej2.syncfusion.com/angular/demos/#/material/schedule/overview) to knows how to present and manipulate data.